Christian Sebaldt

-Christian Sebaldt is a German cinematographer best known for his work on the long-running CSI: Crime Scene Investigation television series, for which he received a Primetime Emmy Award for Outstanding Cinematography for a Single-Camera Series (One Hour) in 2010.
+Christian Sebaldt ASC, is a German cinematographer best known for his work on the long-running CSI: Crime Scene Investigation television series, for which he received a Primetime Emmy Award for Outstanding Cinematography for a Single-Camera Series (One Hour) in 2010.
 In addition, he has worked on numerous major motion pictures, including Resident Evil: Apocalypse, FearDotCom, Reagan and Final Destination Bloodlines, and commercials for companies like Toyota, Samsonite and Energizer.

 Early life

 Sebaldt was born and raised in Munich, Germany.
 Sebaldt's first serious exposure to the film industry was as a trainee at Bavaria Film, a studio in Munich.
 He spent time in multiple departments, including the visual effects unit, gaining experience that later served him well on effects-heavy projects.

 Career

 Sebaldt's first professional credit was on the Rainer Werner Fassbinder film Lili Marleen, where he served as an assistant to director of photography Xaver Schwarzenberger.
 In 1984, Sebaldt relocated to Los Angeles and began work on numerous projects, including music videos and television commercials.
 He shot 13 episodes of the Nickelodeon series The Secret World of Alex Mack, and over 50 episodes of the series America's Most Wanted.
 He served as DP for the first two seasons of the crime drama Pacific Blue.
 Around this time, he became a regular collaborator of director Sean McNamara, shooting films like Galgameth, Casper: A Spirited Beginning, P.U.N.K.S., and Race to Space.
 In total, he has accumulated over 40 feature film credits.

 Since the 2002 direct-to-video science-fiction film Starship Troopers 2: Hero of the Federation, many of Sebaldt's projects have been filmed on digital video rather than film.
 He applied this style of dark, gritty photography onto films like Resident Evil: Apocalypse and FeardotCom, and on television series like CSI: Crime Scene Investigation, for which he received a Primetime Emmy Award for Outstanding Cinematography for a Single-Camera Series and a Kodak Vision Award, as well as a nomination for an ASC Award.
 His most recent project has been the dark fantasy series Lucifer.